lyndsey-401-advanced-javascript/lab_class13/lab_requirements.md

 ###Requirements:

--[ ] Implement a Bearer Authentication system with optional token expiry, api keys, and single use tokens.
+-[ ] Implement a Bearer Authentication system with optional ~~token expiry~~, api keys, and single use tokens.

 ####Assignment 1:
 -[x] Install the core bearer authorization system